lyokha/nginx-haskell-module/README.md

 $ ghc -O2 -shared -fPIC -o ngx_haskell.so $GHCSTATICLIBS -lHSrts -lCffi -lrt NgxHaskellUserRuntime.hs
 ```

-Test that *ngx_haskell.so* does not depend on haskell libraries.
+Check that *ngx_haskell.so* does not depend on haskell libraries.

 ```ShellSession
 $ ldd ngx_haskell.so